MetOffice/fab/docs/source/glossary.rst

         The name of a Fortran PROGRAM, or ``"main"`` for C code.
 Fab builds an exe for every root symbol it's given.

     Source Tree
-        The :class:`~fab.steps.analyse.Analyse` step produces a dependency tree of the entire project source.
+        The :class:`~fab.steps.analyse.analyse` step produces a dependency tree of the entire project source.
         This is represented as a mapping from Path to :class:`~fab.dep_tree.AnalysedDependent`.
         The AnalysedDependent's file dependencies are Paths, which refer to other entries in the mapping, and which define the tree structure.
 This is called the source tree.